eulfn/Permission-Tracker.sh/README.md

 # Android Permission Report Script

-Quick shell script to list which apps have Camera, Mic, or Location access on your Android device.
-Works with root or Shizuku shell.
-Output is clean and easy to read.
+list user apps have Camera, Mic, or Location access, Works with root or non root

 ## What It Does
 - Lists all user apps with access to: